amk221/-ember-link-to-active-load/README.md

 As far as the user is concered, they visited `/foo/1`, _not_ `/foo/2` so that link should not be active.

-This is confusing and also creates a flickering effect whilst the application loads.
+This is confusing, as it would not happen on a tradition non-SPA website.

+And even more so because Ember changes its mind once `/foo/1` has loaded, realises its 'mistake' an makes `/foo/2` not active anymore - creating a flickering effect.

 <hr>